 U.S. Drought Portal

-Developed by NOAA’s National Integrated Drought Information System (NIDIS) program, the U.S. Drought Portal offers access to maps, data, and expert assessments through easy-to-use tools designed to help decision makers monitor, plan for, and recover from water shortages.
+Developed by NOAA’s National Integrated Drought Information System (NIDIS), the U.S. Drought Portal, or Drought.gov, offers easy-to-use and shareable data, maps, and tools designed to help decision makers assess the potential for drought and better prepare for, mitigate, and respond to the effects of drought.

 The U.S. Drought Portal includes: